Solar Energy: Delivery Tariff Challenges

-The issue lies in the fact that the size and number of transformers serving a neighborhood is not reduced simply because some homes may drop off the grid during daylight conditions.
+The issue lies in the fact that the size and number of transformers serving a neighborhood is not reduced.
 Homes equipped with rooftop solar generation remain connected to the distribution system.
-They need the power grid to meet their full energy requirements at any time, for any duration and with no notice.
+They need the power grid to meet their full energy requirements at any time and with no notice.
 The fact or possibility that any number of energy consumers install rooftop solar arrays does not allow utility to modify the distribution system.
-This is because the utility distribution system must still be able to serve the full electrical requirements of all homes for all hours regardless of daylight conditions.
+This is because the utility distribution system must still be able to serve the full electrical requirements of all homes regardless of conditions.

 For example, assume a rooftop solar array reduces a given customer’s power grid usage by 50%.
 Under prevailing tariffs, the customer will be paying just over half of the delivery charge they would have otherwise paid without the solar array.
 The utility recovers its cost to serve from the residential customer class as a whole through its rate cases.
 If the utility’s wires and poles costs are the same, the utility is recovering all of its costs, and the solar power customer is paying less, then who is paying the difference?